BadrChoubai/CS-Resources/docs/index.md

 - [Codingbat](https://codingbat.com/) - A great place to start if you're not used to solving coding challenges, with the ability to do so in both Java and Python.
 - [JetBrains Academy](https://hi.hyperskill.org/) - A fairly new learning platform, JetBrains the creators of popular industry tools has created a project based learning platform with a great *learn by doing* approach, building real-world projects in Java, Python and Kotlin.

+## Extras

+### Useful Tools

+- [Code Visualizer](http://www.pythontutor.com/visualize.html#mode=edit) - This is a small tool that lets you visualize what your code is doing, Works with Python, Java and C++ code.

 ### Data Structures and Algorithms

 - [HackerRank - Data Structures Tutorials](https://www.youtube.com/playlist?list=PLI1t_8YX-Apv-UiRlnZwqqrRT8D1RhriX)
 - [HackerRank - Algorithms Tutorials](https://www.youtube.com/playlist?list=PLI1t_8YX-ApvMthLj56t1Rf-Buio5Y8KL)

+### Miscellaneous Learning

+- [SQL Bolt](https://sqlbolt.com/) - Interactive SQL lessons to learn SQL from your browser without the need to set it up on your own machine.

 ### The Community